OutSystems/docs-product/src/develop/security/user-roles/intro.md

 ## User Roles in the OutSystems metamodel

-Roles that are created in the OutSystems platform are stored in the **Role** Entity.
+Roles that are created in the OutSystems platform are stored in the **Role** entity.
-As a developer, you can check the Roles of a User in two different Entities:
+As a developer, you can check the Roles of a User in two different entities:

-* The **User_Role** entity is a metamodel table that stores the User and Role association.
+* The **User_Role** entity is a metamodel table that stores the user and Role association.
 This entitiy stores only Roles that are directly added to a specific user through the Users application.

 * The **User_Effective_Role** entity is a metamodel view that contains user-specific roles.
-This entity includes Roles assigned directly to a User and Roles assigned to a Group to which the user belongs.
+This entity includes Roles assigned directly to a user and Roles assigned to a Group to which the user belongs.

 Before using User_Role and User_Effective_Role in your app, add them as dependencies by following these steps: